BurningOKR/BurningOKR/README.md

 - **I have BurningOKR running in a Tomcat, should i migrate to Docker?**
   Yes you should.
 We will only support the docker images.
-When you want to use Tomcat you can do so but we will offer no support.
+When you want to use Tomcat you can do so, but we will offer no support.

 - **I get some errors with npm install (python2, node-sass, node-gyp):**
   Use the LTS version of node, not the current! <https://nodejs.org/en/download/>